Click To Read More

 History

-While the New Lanark cotton mills were actually founded in 1786 by entrepreneur David Dale, it was Robert Owen, his son-in-law, who was to become the mill manager that revolutionised the industry.
+While the New Lanark cotton mills were founded in 1786 by entrepreneur David Dale, it was Robert Owen, his son-in-law, who was to become the mill manager, who revolutionised the industry.

 This radical thinking was in stark contrast to how businesses usually treated their workers in the 18th century, and many of his peers believed Owen would go bankrupt.